 Our mission is to champion the historic Coronado Theatre, a time-honored symbol of civic pride, as a performing arts center and community asset for all to use and share.
 Friends of the Coronado is a 501(c)(3) nonprofit organization.

-Be the first to receive information on special Grand Barton Organ concerts, movies and historic tour events, history facts and stories, and much more at the Coronado Theatre!
+Be the first to receive information on our special events – 1927 Grand Barton Organ concerts, historic tour events and receptions.
+Experience our amazing historic photos, and so much more!

 Photo Copyright Restrictions – Unauthorized use of photos on this website is prohibited.
 Please contact the Friends of the Coronado for further information.